 Games that are out now

 The 2014 release of Assetto Corsa has always been a beautiful game, but developer Kunos Simulazioni is looking to take Assetto Corsa Competizione visuals to a new level with the introduction of ray tracing technology.
 Reflections on speeding cars is a great way to show off the potential of ray tracing.
-Early access launched on September 12, 2018 and was one of the first games promised to be able to take advantage of the RT cores inside Nvidia’s new 2000-series GPUs.
-As of 2019, it is still not clear when the final version of the game will be released or updated to support ray tracing, as multiple forum posts and official changelogs make no mention of it.
+Early access launched on September 12, 2018 and was one of the first games to take advantage of the RT cores found inside Nvidia’s RTX GPUs.

 Shadow of the Tomb Raider

 Shown off on stage during the original Nvidia 20-series unveiling, Shadow of the Tomb Raider might have run into a few frame rate issues on the show floor, but it proved a great example of just how pretty ray-traced lighting can be.
-It took until March 2019 for ray tracing to be patched into the game, but it’s now available for existing and new owners of the game.
+It took until March 2019 for ray tracing to be patched into the game, but it’s now available for existing and new owners.
 If you want a look at how it looks in real-time and how it’s implemented, check out the new ray tracing demo Nvidia released in late March.